4Cost of living in Ontario

 • Mississauga, Etobicoke, Scarborough, North York, York and East York tend to be cheaper but you will be far from Toronto.
 To get around, you’ll need a car or a monthly transit pass, which is another expense to take into account.

 • Rent is always higher in a condo (e.g. a newer building with front desk, gym, swimming pool and other shared amenities).
-A one-bedroom condo apartment is about $1850 per month.
-Curious to discover what a downtown Toronto condo looks like?
-Read Report from the 50th floor — Stuff You Learn Living the Condo Lifestyle Downtown Toronto for 3 Days.
+A one-bedroom condo apartment is usually over $2,500 per month.

 Public transportation

 If you decide to live in the GTA for cheaper, you may want to consider buying a car.
-Don’t forget to budget for insurance—it may be much more expensive than you think because despite driving experience in your home country, most companies will apply the “new driver” tax.
-You could pay $300-$600 per month.
-For more info, read Buying a car in Canada.
+Don’t forget to budget for insurance—it will probably be more expensive than you think because, despite driving experience in your home country, most companies won’t count this as Canadian experience and will apply the “new driver” tax.
+For more info, read Buying a car in Canada and remember to check Youset for the best prices on your auto insurance.

 Food